Start with the operating model

 Committee readiness

-- Export commercial comparison.
+- Export the commercial comparison.

-- Export or summarize open and closed clarifications.
+- Summarize open and closed clarifications.

 - Record award comments against the selected contractor.